thomasjbradley/micromodel/README.md

 - `set` (function) — An optional setter function.
 	Allows for data type conversion and sanitization.
-- `display` (boolean) — Whether the field should be shown in forms or not.
+- `display` (boolean) — Optional; whether the field should be shown in forms or not.

 ## Methods